XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/app/tx/impl/CreateOffer.cpp "Source")

 An OfferCreate transaction is effectively a [limit order](http://en.wikipedia.org/wiki/limit_order).
-It defines an intent to exchange currencies, and creates an Offer node in the Ripple Consensus Ledger if not completely fulfilled when placed.
+It defines an intent to exchange currencies, and creates an Offer node in the XRP Ledger if not completely fulfilled when placed.
 Offers can be partially fulfilled.

 ```
 {